manasa2129/Real_time-Answer-Evaluation-System/README.md

 3. **Evaluation results** are displayed instantly via AJAX-based updates.
 4. **Educators can review** and override feedback through the dashboard.
 5. Final feedback is stored and accessible to both parties.

+## 📌 Future Improvements

+- Role-based login authentication
+- PDF and handwriting recognition (OCR)
+- Detailed topic-wise feedback
+- Educator performance analytics

+## 📄 License

+This project is for educational and research purposes.

+---